-Where is Kilnsey Park Fly Fishery?
+Where is Kilnsey Park Fly Fishery and Trout Farm?

 You'd struggle to find a small trout fishery set in a more beautiful location than this, which probably explains why this fishery is so popular, drawing mainly novice and intermediate fly fishers from across the Dales and beyond.

 Kilnsey has two small lakes.
 They're not very big at just one acre a piece, but they're very clean and well kept and contain crystal clear flowing water from a spring that flows down the hills from Kilnsey Crag.
 This stunning natural feature was painted by the artist Turner and sits just above the fishery.

 The clear water and abundant insect life makes Kilnsey a brilliant place for stalking trout, especially during the spring, summer and autumn when the plentiful and high quality trout rise freely for flies.

 What facilities are there?